-- A request to receive appropriation to implement rate incentives for providers to help individuals who only need a few service hours each week and rate incentives for those with high needs, was not included in the 2023-2025 budget. - The State is considering the feasibility of offering other types of financial incentives to encourage providers to serve these two (2) populations such as one-time supplemental payments.
-A virtual QSP stakeholder meeting to solicit feedback on this subject was held July 10, 2023.
-Thirty-eight individuals attended.
-A Native American QSP agency stakeholder meeting was held on June 7, 2023.
-Six (6) individuals attended. - Stakeholders report that travel and time between shifts is an issue for some direct support staff.
-Some QSP agencies pay minimum wage for staff wait time between serving individuals.
-One (1) agency QSP reported that they often need to recruit an entire new team when there is turnover between 24-hour clients.
-If the staff are not getting paid, they cannot wait until another client is onboarded, so they look for other jobs.

-- Continue to provide meaningful statewide training opportunities for all QSPs to ensure understanding of the SA, HCBS, person-centered-planning, and the authorization and claims reimbursement system.
-The QSP Resource Hub staff will assist the State to ensure quality training is provided. - Consider revising the QSP training requirements to improve the provider experience and ensure a quality provider workforce.
+- The requested appropriation to implement rate incentives for providers to help individuals who only need a few service hours each week and rate incentives for those with high needs was not included in the 2023-2025 budget.
+Therefore, the State will use resources that are available through the ND Spending Plan for implementation of 10% temporary FMAP increase for HCBS/Section 9817/ARPA of 2021 to fund this project. - The State is drafting policy to offer financial incentives to encourage providers to serve individual with high medical needs and individuals with co-occurring behavioral health and substance use.
+(Target implementation date April 1, 2024) - Continue to provide meaningful statewide training opportunities for all QSPs to ensure understanding of the SA, HCBS, person-centered-planning, and the authorization and claims reimbursement system.
+The QSP Resource Hub staff will assist the State to ensure quality training is provided. - Consider revising the QSP training requirements to improve the provider experience and ensure a quality provider workforce. - See response in Section XIII.A.9 - Offer additional incentive grants to encourage large and small agencies to expand their capacity to serve additional TPMs and expand their service array.

-- The State will use resources made available through the ND Spending Plan for implementation of 10% temporary FMAP increase for HCBS/Section 9817/ARPA of 2021, to revise the QSP training with the help of a qualified vendor.
-State will be responsible for any regulatory work necessary to change the training requirements. - Offer additional incentive grants to encourage large and small agencies to expand their capacity to serve additional TPMs and expand their service array. - State will use resources made available through the ND Spending Plan for implementation of 10% temporary FMAP increase for HCBS/Section 9817/ARPA of 2021, to offer additional incentive grants.
+The State will use resources made available through the ND Spending Plan for implementation of 10% temporary FMAP increase for HCBS/Section 9817/ARPA of 2021, to offer additional incentive grants.
+The State recently requested grant proposals to offer up to four (4) \$50,000 QSP incentive grants for individuals and agencies who want to expand or enhance their HCBS agency.
+Thirty-four proposals were received and are being reviewed by the scoring committee.
+(Target grant award release date March 1, 2024)

-- The additional QSP Incentive Grants were awarded on December 7, 2022.
-Grants ranging from \$33,910 to \$50,000 were awarded to 23 entities.
-The awards totaled \$1,119,883.
-ARPA 10% Savings funds were used for this project.
-Three (3) agencies declined the grant funds totaling \$149,695 because they were unable to fulfill the grant requirements.
-Link to QSP Grant Award Summary - Develop a backup plan in the event of a sudden case manager vacancy to ensure that TPMs are adequately served. - The State has plans in place to back up case managers who are unavailable or who have scheduled a period of leave.
+- See response in Section XIII.A.7 - Develop a backup plan in the event of a sudden case manager vacancy to ensure that TPMs are adequately served. - The State has plans in place to back up case managers who are unavailable or who have scheduled a period of leave.
 All case managers are trained to implement any HCBS services, therefore, any HCBS case manager across the State could act as back up in any part of the State. - The State will develop and implement recruitment strategies for any additional HCBS case management FTE that may be approved during the 2023-2025 legislative session.

-- Seven (7) FTE were funded during the 2023-2025 legislative session.
-State staff worked with the talent management staff in HR to draft job postings and all seven (7) of the positions are currently posted. - The State should streamline the agency and individual provider enrollment system. - The State will continue to streamline the enrollment system through a comprehensive review of all documents required to be submitted in the enrollment packs.
+- See response in Section VIII.C. - The State should streamline the agency and individual provider enrollment system. - The State will continue to streamline the enrollment system through a comprehensive review of all documents required to be submitted in the enrollment packs.
 Duplicative items will be removed and an instruction manual on how to complete enrollment will be updated.

-- Staff worked to review an update the Agency, Individual, Family Home Care handbooks.
-The recently updated forms were added, and all information and instructions were updated.
-The staff at the QSP Hub were made aware of the changes and have changed their instruction aides.
-The new handbooks are also posted on the DHHS website.
-The individuals and agency adult foster care books are currently being reviewed and updated they will be posted within the next few months. - The State will explore options regarding re-enrollment of providers, determining if that process can be adjusted to lengthen the time between re-enrollment dates.
+- The State recently launched a new QSP enrollment portal which streamlined and greatly improved the enrollment process.
+All the QSP handbooks are being updated to include information on the new enrollment process.
+The new handbooks will be posted on the DHHS website and will be linked in the portal. - The State will explore options regarding re-enrollment of providers, determining if that process can be adjusted to lengthen the time between re-enrollment dates.